Caring For Your Dog This Christmas

 Even though the holidays are a time for excess and celebration, it’s crucial to watch out for foods that can be harmful to your pet.
 Keep in mind the following items that are best avoided for the health of your dog as you enjoy holiday feasts and treats.

-- Chocolate and sweets
+Chocolate and sweets

 Avoid feeding chocolate and sweets to your dog as they contain theobromine and xylitol, which can be toxic, leading to serious health issues.

-- Rich and fatty foods
+Rich and fatty foods

 Steer clear of sharing rich and fatty foods with your dog, as they can cause digestive problems and may lead to pancreatitis, resulting in discomfort and potential health complications.

-- Cooked poultry bones
+Cooked poultry bones

 Refrain from giving your dog cooked poultry bones as they can splinter, posing a choking hazard or causing intestinal blockages, risking your pet’s well-being.

-- Onions and garlic
+Onions and garlic

-- Alcohol
+Alcohol

 Even tiny doses of alcohol can cause intoxication in dogs, which can cause symptoms including vomiting, confusion, and, in extreme situations, respiratory failure.
-Make sure your dog stays away from alcohol at all costs.
+Make sure your dog stays away from alcohol at all times.

-- Grapes and raisins
+Grapes and raisins

-- Nuts
+Nuts

 Travelling safely with your dog this Christmas

 The festive season often entails journeys to visit family and friends, and ensuring your canine companion’s comfort and safety during travel is paramount.
 Begin by securing your dog in a well-ventilated and appropriately sized travel crate, ensuring it’s familiar and comfortable for them.
 If your dog is not crate-trained, consider using a seatbelt harness to keep them securely fastened in the car.
-Dogs may also become stressed or anxious during trips, so having dog behaviour and calming products on hand can make the journey much smoother and stress free.
+Dogs may also become stressed or anxious during trips, so having dog behaviour and calming products on hand can make the journey much smoother and stress-free.

 Plan regular stops for bathroom breaks, hydration, and short walks to stretch their legs and alleviate restlessness.
 Pack a travel kit with your dog’s essentials, including food, water, favourite toys, and any necessary medications.
 It’s crucial to maintain a consistent and calming environment during the journey, whether by playing soothing music or having familiar blankets on hand.
 If staying in unfamiliar accommodations, take time to acclimate your dog to the new surroundings, making their holiday travel experience as stress-free and enjoyable as possible.